Alfresco/alfresco-identity-service/README.md

 Please check the ACS deployment [documentation](https://github.com/Alfresco/acs-deployment/blob/master/docs/helm/eks-deployment.md).

-If you are deploying the Identity Service into a cluster with other Alfresco components such as Content Services and Process Services, a VPC and cluster with 5 nodes is recommended.
+If you are deploying Keycloak into a cluster with other Alfresco components such as Content Services and Process Services, a VPC and cluster with 5 nodes is recommended.
 Each node should be a m4.xlarge EC2 instance.

 ### K8s Cluster Namespace